openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. attention::

     If the rectangle turns red, carefully read the information in the log.
 For example, your current instance may be too small to handle the file you want to analyse.
-In this case, close the app, open a bigger instance, and run your analysis again.
+In this case, close the app, open a bigger instance and run your analysis again.

 Here is the result of the computation using the default parameters on the :code:`example.tif` file.